JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 ## Playback Using rodio

-From the ]documentation of rodio](https://docs.rs/rodio/0.14.0/rodio/), we can learn that the following code should output subsequent samples from the oscillator.
+From the [documentation of rodio](https://docs.rs/rodio/0.14.0/rodio/), we can learn that the following code should output subsequent samples from the oscillator.

 ```rust
 fn main() {